justinvh/git-issue/README.md

     LibvirtConfigCaps.
 Also provide a test case to validate the data being returned

-    Fixes: issue #1
+    Fixes: 03afad

-Then this message would mark issue #1 resolved.
+Then this message would mark issue 03afad resolved.
 You can resolve multiple issues in a single commit as well.

-    Fixes: issue #1, issue #2, issue #3
+    Fixes: 03afad, 069djd, 8ujnfd

 If an issue can not be resolved from a commit, then `git issue` will let you know and verify your action.
-For example: we create an issue #1, but not issue #2, then the following would happen:
+For example: we create an issue 03afad, but not issue 069djd, then the following would happen:

     git issue resolve
-    >> Failed to resolve issue #2 on branch master at commit 2fd4e1c6.
+    >> Failed to resolve issue 069djd on branch master at commit 2fd4e1c6.
     >> Do you want to continue (y/n): y
-    >> Creating tag issue-1-resolved at 2fd4e1c6.
+    >> Creating tag issue-069djd-resolved at 2fd4e1c6.

 Alternatively if no issues can be found, then the following happens: